Wildlife of the Levant: Geographic location and terrain

-The Levant denotes the eastern coast of the Mediterranean Sea, extending eastward to the borders of Mesopotamia and extends from the Taurus mountain range in the north to the Sinai Peninsula in the south.
+The Levant denotes the eastern coast of the Mediterranean Sea, extending eastward to the borders of Mesopotamia and extends from the Taurus Mountains in the north to the Sinai Peninsula in the south.
 The Levant is distinguished by the presence of two parallel mountain ranges, the western and eastern, which extend from the northern to the southern extremities of the region in a north–south orientation parallel to the coastline.

 The West Coastal Range is located in the White River region near Kahramanmaraş.
 Situated between the Taurus and Amanus mountains.
 Its northernmost point is at the confluence of these two mountain ranges.
 The Amanous Range extends to the Orontes River gully in the Gulf of Suwaidiya, with a maximum elevation of 2,240 meters.
 A second series, complementary to the first, extends from the mouth of the Orontes River to the southern Nahr al-Kabir.
 This series is known as the Nusairiya Mountains.
 The Akkar Plain serves to differentiate the Nusairiya Mountains from their southern extension within Mount Lebanon, in this latter region, the highest mountains of the Levant are situated and reach a peak height of 3088 meters in Qurnat as Sawda'.
 Proceeding in a southerly direction, the mountains begin to recede from the sea and gradually diminish in height.
 The highest peak in the Galilee (Jabal al-Jarmaq) reaches an altitude of 1,208 meters.
 The Nablus Mountains originate from Mount Carmel in Haifa and extend until they merge with the Hebron Mountains in the south.
 The hilly and mountainous areas continue to Ras Muhammad in the southernmost part of Sinai.
 Mount Ebal is the highest peak in the Nablus Mountains (981 m), while the Hebron Mountains reach their highest point at Halhul (1020 m).
 The length of this mountain range, extending from Kahramanmaraş to Ras Muhammad, exceeds 1,100 kilometers.